 In view of this situation, and the emergence of strains of increased virulence, changes in vaccination strategies included the vaccination of broiler chickens, previously not routine practice in Australia.

-Due to concern from the Australian poultry industry over the apparent failure of Australian vaccines, a meeting was convened by the vaccine manufacturer Websters and the Australian Veterinary Poultry Association (AVPA) in 1993, where the industry reported to the government and vaccine manufacturers the full extent of MD in Australia.
+Due to concern from the Australian poultry industry over the apparent failure of Australian vaccines, a meeting was convened by the vaccine manufacturer, Websters, and the Australian Veterinary Poultry Association (AVPA) in 1993, where the industry reported to the government and vaccine manufacturers the full extent of MD in Australia.
 Websters proposed that a serotype 1 vaccine be imported from overseas.
-This option was unpopular with the majority of the poultry industry and instead, the industry decided to increase its funding of MD research, particularly at providing evidence that a serotype 1 vaccine would give better protection than existing Australian vaccines and to develop an Australian serotype 1 vaccine.
-An Australian serotype 1 vaccines was developed by RMIT with industry funding, however prior to the commercialisation of the vaccine approval was given for the importation of the Rispen’s serotype 1 vaccine.
+This option was unpopular with the majority of the poultry industry and instead, the industry decided to increase its funding of MD research, particularly aimed at providing evidence that a serotype 1 vaccine would give better protection than existing Australian vaccines and to develop an Australian serotype 1 vaccine.
+An Australian serotype 1 vaccine was developed by RMIT with industry funding, however prior to the commercialisation of the vaccine approval was given for the importation of the Rispen’s serotype 1 vaccine.
 The Rispen’s vaccine is derived from a mildly virulent serotype 1 MDV isolate which was further attenuated (weakened) by 20 cell culture passages.
 Rispen’s vaccine has been used extensively for protection against MDV strains of very high virulence.
 It has been shown to be mildly virulent for highly susceptible lines of chickens and maintains its ability to spread by contact.
 Bioproperties now has an important role in importing Rispens vaccine.

 The introduction of the Rispen’s vaccine to the Australian chicken industry has lessened the need for an Australian serotype 1 MD vaccine.
 Nevertheless, the RMIT vaccine seed has been stored as it may be useful if further change occurs in the evolution of MDVs.
-Since the RMIT vaccine virus is derived from a recent Australian isolate, it may share more antigens with recent strains.
+Since the RMIT vaccine virus is derived from an Australian isolate, it may share more antigens with recent strains.
 The Rispen’s vaccine was derived from a mildly virulent serotype 1 MDV isolated in the 1970s in The Netherlands and, as such, may not possess antigens common to recent Australian strains.

 The Rural Industries Research and Development Corporation (a core partner in the Australian Poultry CRC) is investing in a new project to develop a DNA based test to quickly differentiate between wild-type MDV and MDV from the Rispens vaccine, commonly used to vaccinate broiler-breeders and layers.
 Armed with this test, it will be possible to ascertain if MDV on farms is caused by spread of the vaccine amongst the progeny of broiler-breeders or if it is a potentially dangerous wild-type.
 Meanwhile the Poultry CRC will also look into the possibility of arranging a comparison between the international reference strains of MDV with the known Australian strains to establish, once and for all, just how virulent the Australian strains are.
 This knowledge will help in the development of new vaccines against MDV.
 Given that this work involves moving highly pathogenic virus between countries, it will be carried out at either an Australian or overseas laboratory with the highest possible levels of biosecurity.